willybaer/roni_cw/README.md

 At the end of this file, enter the following line:

 host     all     all     192.168.0.0/24     md5

+### Change local authenction method from peer to md5
+From

+local   all             postgres                                peer

+To

+local   all             postgres                                md5
 ### Allow connections from outside
 sudo nano /etc/postgresql/9.4/main/postgresql.conf